spatial-model-editor/spatial-model-editor/docs/developer/tests/diffusion.rst

    c_s(t) = \frac{1}{4 \pi D_s t}e^{-(x^2+y^2)/(4 D_s t)}

-and a solution for our model can then be found by convolving this expression with our initial condition, to give
+and a solution for our initial condition can then be found with an overall rescaling and a shift in t:

 .. math::